caparrov/test-github-page/resources/performance-model.md

-Figure 1 illustrates this spectrum of performance analysis techniques, and the position of ERM's underlying performance model.
+Figure 1 illustrates the spectrum of performance analysis techniques, and the position of ERM's underlying performance model.
 As shown in the figure, the model builds on prior high-level DAG-based analytical models (e.g., work-depth model [1]) and thus is a *DAG-based model approach*.
 The model, however, considers a much more detailed abstraction of a processing core that